 I am currently Professor of Education and former Head of the School of Education (2014-17) at the University of Strathclyde.
 I am an educational researcher with teaching and research interests in educational innovation, curriculum history, and physical education and sport pedagogy.
 I am founding editor of the peer reviewed journal Physical Education and Sport Pedagogy (Routledge) and editor of Routledge Studies in Physical Education and Youth Sport.
 I have held academic appointments previously in universities in England, Australia, Ireland and Belgium and am currently Honorary Professor of Human Movement Studies at the University of Queensland.
-My most recent book Precarity, Critical Pedagogy and Physical Education will be published by Routledge in 2019.
+My most recent book Precarity, Critical Pedagogy and Physical Education was published by Routledge in 2020.
 My most recent co-authored book with Dr Kimberly Oliver, Girls, Gender and Physical Education: An Activist Perspective, was published by Routledge in August 2015.
 A book co-edited with Professor Patricia Vertinsky (University of British Columbia) Female Traditions in Physical Education: 'Women First' Revisted was published by Routledge in 2016.

 Expertise & Capabilities

 - Curriculum historian

 - Qualitative researcher